Skip to Content

 The most amazing thing happened today.
-My bomb co-worker, Danielle, brought these amazing cake balls (aka truffles) to the office today.
+My co-worker brought these amazing cake balls (aka truffles) to the office today.
 I’ve been eating them all day, trying to pace myself at one every hour.
 I haven’t had any real food yet, and I’m not sorry.

 Okay, so these don’t really have cake batter in them, but they have the same consistency, and that is why I call them cake balls.
 The word truffle confuses me, because I feel it means different things to different people.
 Cake ball is pretty straight forward.
 I know it goes in my mouth and I’ll love it.